 Water Sports: Hyper Hydration (2023)

-The project's initial phase involved implementing various algorithms encompassing both single and multi-objective optimization techniques to efficiently optimize the shape of a water bottle.
+The project's initial phase involved implementing various algorithms encompassing single-objective optimization techniques to efficiently optimize the shape of a water bottle.
 The project aimed to develop a water bottle model with fixed top and bottom sizes while allowing for a variable profile along the entire circumference.
 The primary objective was identifying optimal parameters for efficient water release, minimizing the time required for water to exit.

 The workflow utilized a Python library to generate NURBS surfaces exported as STL files.
 These were processed by a Blender script to combine static bodies representing the cap and water storage.
 An alternative Python library was later used to address seam issues.
 Post mesh generation, FluidX3d, a modified CFD simulation, used STL files as input.
 Adjustments were made to the simulation's source code using C++ for dynamic data exchange.
 A Python script managed the process, leveraging algorithms to trigger simulation runs.